 What Types of Bathroom Lighting Is Available?

-Bathroom wall lights are among the most common ways to illuminate your space and add more personality to the room at one time.
+Bathroom wall lighting is among the most common ways to illuminate your space and add more personality to the room at one time.
 Because every home prefers different decor styles, there are just as many wall lights to choose from.
 Common shapes for washroom lighting for walls include:

 - Long bar lights